-ID of the specific objective 1 Title of the specific objective Increase ef fectiveness and capacity in the he public ad lministrat ion throug gh improving service delivery and human resources management Results that the Member States seek to achieve with Union support in suppo orting PA reform.
-Bur den of go overnm ent reg s report country chapter Croatia support arguments for further efforts needed sulation ranked 143 out of 148 and almost 1/3 of the answers on the most ed as areas under the government responsibility (policy instability, corruption, inefficient government bureaucracy).
+ID of the specific objective Title of the specific objective Increase effectiveness and capacity in the public administration through improving service delivery and human resources management Results that the Member States seek to achieve with Union support Regarding the current situation, the Competitiveness report country chapter Croatia support arguments for further efforts needed in supporting PA reform.
+Burden of government regulation ranked 143 out of 148 and almost 1/3 of the answers on the most problematic factors for doing business were identified as areas under the government responsibility (policy instability, corruption, inefficient government bureaucracy).
 The CSRs stated that Croatia initiated reforms in the PA to strengthen its administrative capacities and to improve the client-orientation of public services for citizens and businesses, but the quality of public governance and efficient coordination across different levels of government is still a challenge.
 The Strategy for Development of PA 2015-2020 will secure fulfilment of addressed challenges.

-ESF will support PA Strategy in two main areas, change of hierarchically organized services into horizontally-integrated services accompanied by the IT solutions and continuous education of the PA.
+ESF will support PA Strategy in two main areas, change of hierarchically organised services into horizontally-integrated services accompanied by the IT solutions and continuous education of the PA.
 Concerning support to the business process and HRM in PA within the framework of this SO the activities will not start until the Strategy is adopted and until the European Commission agrees that EAC is fulfilled.

-ESF funds will support standardization and digitalization of administrative procedures, complementary to results from ERDF investments in IT infrastructure, establishment of the Shared Service Center (coordinate and manage the use of ICT applications and e-services provided to the citizens by various governmental institutions).

-The introduction of the QMS methodology through ESF, will identify processes, introduce new tools, propose a way to enhance the processes and foster the organization performance aiming to improve the satisfaction of citizens and organization performance.
+ESF funds will support standardisation and digitalisation of administrative procedures, complementary to results from ERDF investments in IT infrastructure, establishment of the Shared Service Centre (coordinate and manage the use of ICT applications and e-services provided to the citizens by various governmental institutions).
+The introduction of the QMS methodology through ESF, will identify processes, introduce new tools, propose a way to enhance the processes and foster the organisation performance aiming to improve the satisfaction of citizens and organisation performance.